Fostering in the LGBTQ+ Community

-Foster Carers are unique.
-Just as each child or young person in the Foster Care system is unique.
-Each application to foster will be reviewed on its merits and those merits relate to characterises such as dedication to children and young people, patience, communication skills, and support networks in place.
+Foster carers are unique.
+Just as each child or young person in the foster care system is unique.
+Each application to foster will be reviewed on its merits and those merits relate to characteristics such as dedication to children and young people, patience, communication skills, and support networks in place.
 They do not focus on sex, sexual spectrum or marital status.

 There is a pressing need each year that we recruit more foster carers.
 More individuals who reflect the children and young people we are looking after.
 From all parts of society, religions, languages, beliefs and relationship status.

 Our social workers recognise that members of the LGBTQ+ community offer particular strengths in their role as foster carers.
 Showing an openness to difference, and ability to empathise with fostered children is hugely beneficial.
 We also appreciate that LGBTQ+ carers are often more willing to consider harder to place young people including teenagers, those in a sibling group or those with special needs.
 Many may have experience of being marginalised and discriminated against in their own personal historians and can possibly identify with young people who are are having similar experiences.

 While it is sometimes suggested that children or young people cared for by same sex couples may be bullied or their own gender identity affected by the influences within their foster home, research has shown this is not the case.
 In fact, the emotional and psychological support an LGBTQ+ carer offers can be invaluable.
 And like all good foster carers, provided they can offer a strong support system, security, resourcefulness and resilience, a placement within their home could make a huge difference to a child or young person.